haileytapia/portfolio/AddLiquidity.md

 ## Intro
 {: .no_toc }

-Berkeley Pharma Tech's mission is to save the planet for the next generation, and with the growing threat of climate change, this mission is more urgent than ever.
-Although we are using CRISPR technology to reduce carbon dioxide levels in the atmosphere, these efforts should be global, which is why our team developed the CRISPR Token: to allow everyone to personally participate in Berkeley Pharma Tech's push for net-zero emissions.
+Berkeley Pharma Tech is using CRISPR technology to reduce atmospheric carbon dioxide levels, combat climate change, and save the planet for future generations.
+To further these efforts, our team has developed the CRISPR Token, which allows individuals like you to join our push for net-zero emissions on a global scale.

-After [purchasing the CRISPR token](link), consider adding liquidity to the token pool.
+After [purchasing the CRISPR Token](link), consider adding liquidity to the token pool.
 This is one of several topics covered in this article:

 - TOC
 {:toc}